Skip to main content

 • “Test Generation — Authentication & Authorization Rules”

-For a first run, start with a single module — preferably one with known coverage gaps and high business criticality.
+Step 1.4: Define scope.
+Choose the generation scope before querying: For a first run, start with a single module — preferably one with known coverage gaps and high business criticality.
 Full-system generation should be done one domain at a time across multiple sessions.

-Phase 2 — Behavioral Inventory (Oracle)
+Phase 2 — Behavioral Inventory (Expert)

 Goal: Extract a comprehensive list of testable behavioral specifications for the scoped area.
 This is the phase that distinguishes specification-driven test generation from naive code-coverage-driven generation.
 You’re building an inventory of what the system should do, not what it happens to do.
 Each item in this inventory becomes one or more test cases.
 If a Business Rules Extraction conversation exists for the target scope, consume it: